Salt Lake West Side Stories: Post Twenty-Two

-Some of Utah’s nineteenth-century immigrants sought an escape from religious persecution.
+Some of Utah’s nineteenth century immigrants sought an escape from religious persecution.
 Many Jewish people began to arrive in Utah during the California Gold Rush.
-Thereafter Jewish Americans merchants purchased wanted goods in the Midwest or in California, then freighted these goods to Salt Lake City retailers, or they set up temporary tents for trading and selling.
+Thereafter Jewish American merchants purchased wanted goods in the Midwest or in California, then freighted these goods to Salt Lake City retailers, or they set up temporary tents for trading and selling.
 Some of these freighters eventually started brick and mortar businesses in Utah.
 Their shops and services provided much-needed supplies to Salt Lakers, and to many overland travelers who stopped in the city to replenish supplies.
 The city’s Jewish businesses sold dry goods, fabric and fancy goods, farming and mining equipment.
 Utah’s Jewish American story is one of earliest migrant or immigrant experiences.
-Besides the story of The Church of Jesus Christ of Latter-day Saints and its wave of East US migrants, and European and Scandinavian immigrants, Utah’s Jewish communities is one of oldest religious groups to settle in Utah.
+Besides the story of The Church of Jesus Christ of Latter-day Saints and its wave of East United States migrants, and European and Scandinavian immigrants, Utah’s Jewish communities were one of oldest religious groups to settle in Utah.

 Harry Wagner, like many Jewish Americans, worked in several jobs during his lifetime.
 Harry started out in the transportation business, moving passengers, luggage, and freight from west side train depots to the city’s hotels and boarding houses.
-First with a horse and wagon, later with a used motor truck, Wagner often picked up miners—many Italian, Greek or east Europeans—coming from points west and south for the weekend, seeking a good time and a chance to buy provisions.
+First with a horse and wagon, later with a used motor truck, Wagner often picked up miners – many Italian, Greek, or east Europeans – coming from points west and south for the weekend, seeking a good time and a chance to buy provisions.
 He often took his customers to small hotels on 200 and 300 South streets.
-From time to time the senior Wagner paid neighborhood young men to lift and transport his heavier freight.
+From time to time, the senior Wagner paid the neighborhood’s young men to lift and transport his heavier freight.
 One such strongman was Jack Dempsey, who reigned as the heavyweight champion of the world from 1919 to 1926.
-Dempsey, born in Manassa, Colorado set up barroom fighting matches in Salt Lake City’s many taverns to hone his pugilist skills.
+Dempsey, born in Manassa, Colorado set up bar room fighting matches in Salt Lake City’s many taverns to hone his pugilistic skills.

 Immigrants from other nations often blended their cultural traditions with local customs.
-For instance, the Wagners spoke Yiddish and Hebrew at home, and Izzi and his siblings spoke English at school.
+For instance, the Wagner’s spoke Yiddish and Hebrew at home, and Izzi and his siblings spoke English at school.
 Harry and Rose also spoke Russian and would use the language when they talked about a topic that they did not want their children to understand.
 During his childhood, Izzi delivered food and other orders from the Rexall Drug Store to prostitutes living near his 300 South home.
-One hotel that Izzie frequented was the Garden Hotel which today Squatters Pub Brewery.
+One hotel that Izzi frequented was the Garden Hotel which is, today, Squatters Pub Brewery.
 Initially, Japanese Americans owned and operated this hotel, and in more recent times it was renamed the Boston Hotel.
-Izzie and his family brought their languages and rich cultural background to Salt Lake City’s west side.
+Izzi and his family brought their languages and rich cultural background to Salt Lake City’s west side.
 They, like many other immigrants, added to the city’s diverse population.

 In our next installment of Salt Lake West Side Stories, we will explore Salt Lake City’s Chinese residents and how they establish gardens on the city’s west side.

-Would you like to read the next post?
-Chinese Americans on the West Side
+Would you like to read the next post (Post 23)?
+Chinese Americans on Plum Alley and on the West Side

-Contributors: I thanks pubilc and oral historian Eileen Hallet Stone and Don Gale, both of whom contributed to the contents of this post.
-A profound gratitude to Lisa Nelson and the narrators at the Utah State Library’s Reading for the Blind Program for creating the audio for this post.
+Contributors: I thank public and oral historian Eileen Hallet Stone and Don Gale, both of whom contributed to the contents of this post.

 Juanita Brooks, The History of the Jews in Utah and Idaho (Salt Lake City: Western Epics, 1973).